-- Be awed by the towering, wind-swept rock formations at Wadi Rum, and note how the colours change as the sun makes its way across the sky.
+- Gaze in awe at the towering, wind-swept rock formations at Wadi Rum on an included 4WD adventure and admire how the colours change as the sun makes its way across the sky.

-- Immerse yourself in Omani history as you wander among the relics of Muscat's Bait Zubair Museum
+- Immerse yourself in Omani cultural history as you wander among the exhibits of Muscat's Bait Zubair Museum.

-- Journey through the desert to a traditional Bedouin camp and get to know these friendly people before spending a night under a staggeringly beautiful starry sky our Feature Camp in Jordan
+- Journey through Jordan’s desert to a premium Bedouin camp and get to know the customs and cultures of this community before spending the night under a starry sky in your traditional accommodation.

-- You never forget your first glimpse of The Treasury through narrow canyon walls in Petra, often referred to as the Eighth Wonder of the World.
-Spend a day taking in the majesty and mystery of this unforgettable place.
+- You never forget your first glimpse of The Treasury through narrow canyon walls in Petra.
+Spend a day taking in its majesty and mystery, and if your dates align, consider booking an unforgettable night experience.

 13 Breakfasts, 1 Lunch, 1 Dinner